1stDimension/1stDimension/README.md

 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about anything
 <!-- - 📫 How to reach me: ... -->
+- ⚡ Fun facts:
-- ⚡ Fun fact: I have a blog [here](https://1stdimension.github.io/)
+  - I have a blog [here](https://1stdimension.github.io/)
+  - If you wonder how this README is [build](./workflow.md) or at least I wish it was

 ---